Dr. Pillarisetty is a surgical oncologist who cares for patients with pancreas cancer and other gastrointestinal malignancies.

 Read more about Dr. Pillarisetty and his interests outside of SCCA here.

 When Venu Pillarisetty, MD started college, he thought he wanted to be a scientist, but not a physician.
 Since his father is a general surgeon, he was wary about going into medicine as a reflex response.
-Half way through his undergraduate studies in biochemistry, he realized he liked dealing with people, and that medicine could offer him the opportunity to continue in science while satisfying his social nature.
+Half way through his undergraduate studies in biochemistry, he realized he liked working with people, and that medicine could offer him the opportunity to continue in science while satisfying his social nature.

 Dr. Pillarisetty attended Columbia Medical School and rotated through Harlem Hospital where his father worked, cementing his interest in also working in a public hospital.